Crab1k/video_retimer/README.md

 # Video Retimer+

-A small and accurate mobile friendly speedrun retiming website.
+A small and accurate mobile friendly video retiming website.

 This project is based on [better-speedrun-retimer](https://github.com/NoobJsPerson/better-speedrun-retimer) by [NoobJsPerson](https://github.com/NoobJsPerson) (`AmineCrafter101`).
 Thanks for the original retimer that this site is built from.